adaptyteam/AdaptySDK-iOS/README.md

 - iOS 9.0+
 - Xcode 10.2+
+- Swift 5.0+

 You can also use Adapty SDK in Swift and Objective-C applications.
+Make sure you forced Swift 5.0+ for Adapty pod in case your app is written in older version.

 ## Installation